asbudhkar/xai-pathology-eval/README.md

 3. Run explanation metric evaluation.
 4. Aggregate summary tables.
 5. Generate the combined metrics panel and heatmaps.
-6. Optionally train ViTShapley checkpoints for `uni` and `virchow`.
+6. Train ViTShapley checkpoints for `uni` and `virchow` when reproducing the full transformer explainer workflow.

 ### 1. Train Classifiers